Clarifai/old-docs/api-guide/task/create-get-update-delete.md

 }
 ```

-We recommend to create tasks with consensus review, i.e. when all the workers label an input in the same way, it will be automatically be approved, with no need for the reviewer to spend time to check.
+We recommend to create tasks with `CONSENSUS` review strategy.
+When enough workers label an input in the same way, it will automatically be approved, with no need for the reviewer to spend time to check.
 In this way, the reviewer will be able to focus on the inputs where the workers don't agree.

+Note that an approval threshold must be set.
+For example, in case of 3 workers and `approval_threshold` set to 2, if an input is labeled in the same way by 2 workers, they form a majority and the group reaches a consensus.

 {% tabs %}
 {% tab title="cURL" %}